More on Rolando fracture:

 The difference between a Rolando fracture and a Bennett fracture is that with a Rolando fracture the base of the metatarsal is fractured into 2 or 3 fragments (occasionally more).
 This is known as a T or Y shaped fracture due to its appearance.

-Surgery is almost always required as part of the treatment for a Rolando fracture of the hand.
+Surgery is almost always required.
 It is essential the all the bone fragments are put back in place and pinned or screwed if needed.
 See Rolando fracture surgery for more information and an interview with specialist wrist and hand surgeon Elliot Sorene.

 The procedure involves realigning the bone fragments and then fixing them with either internal wires or pins, or an external frame and pins.
 The joint is then immobilized in a thumb spica cast (where the thumb is kept separate from the hand) for 4 to 6 weeks.